hadigenetic/Ryegrass-simulation/README.md

 ### Scenarios
 Different scenarios were compared to a conventional breeding program.
 Simulated scenarios differed in the method of selection and structure of the breeding program.
 Two scenarios (Phen-Y12 and Phen) for phenotypic selection and three scenarios (GS-Y12, GS and GS-SP) were considered for genomic breeding schemes.
 The R codes used for the simulation are attached.

-To start for the simulation, first QMSim should run with the parameter file (QMSim.par) to create initial varieties.
-The R codes will use the output of QMSim to do simulate diffrent scenarios.
+To start the simulation, first QMSim should run with the parameter file (QMSim.par) to create initial varieties.
+Then, R codes can be used to simulate diffrent scenarios.